quanghieu31/quanghieu31.github.io/content/about.md

 Before graduate school, I worked in database programming and program evaluation for a non-profit focused on child development in Vietnam.
 It was a wonderful time when I learned a great deal about civic technology and was inspired by incredible colleagues and people in the impact areas.

-In my free time, I enjoy watching football, cruising the local food scene, and [writing](https://quanghieu31.github.io/posts/).
+In my free time, I enjoy watching football, cruising the local food scene, and review movies.

 If you'd like to chat, feel free to reach out via doanquanghieu.nguyen@gmail.com or [LinkedIn](https://www.linkedin.com/in/hieunguyen31/).